How to wash your cloth diapers

 Your wash routine will depend on several things.

 - Detergent choice- .
 Choose a detergent that is clean rinsing and does not contain fabric softeners.
 Softeners and certain additives can leave residue on diaper fibers which can cause absorbency issues or cause skin irritations.
 A general guide for measuring detergent is to use the suggested amount of detergent for a small load of laundry in your pre-wash and the suggested amount of detergent for a large/heavily soiled load of laundry in your main wash.
 If your water is hard, you may need to add a water softener (NOT a fabric softener) in with your detergent.
-This will ensure your detergent is able to suds up and effectively clean your diapers.
+This will ensure your detergent is able to effectively clean your diapers.
 In general, whatever detergent you use for your regular laundry could be used to wash your cloth diapers, just make sure it does not contain fabric softeners!
 We do not recommend the use of home-made detergents for cleaning diapers.

 - Water temperature- You can wash in any water temperature unless you are using a plant based detergent, then you MUST wash in hot water.
 When opting to wash with cold water, detergents that are designed for use in cold water (ex: Cold water Tide) may provide better results because it is designed to dissolve better than non cold temperature formulas, but are not necessary.
 Using warm or hot water is fine too, but avoid using any "sanitize" settings, as these temperatures can compromise your diapers.
 An effective wash routine will keep your diapers clean with no need to worry about bleaching or extra sanitation steps.